 Personal files (also called personal papers) are documentary materials belonging to an individual that are not used to conduct agency business and are not needed to properly document agency actions or decisions.
 Examples include documents such as personal correspondence related to private business or written or electronic notes about agency business that someone makes solely for that person’s own use, such as memory refreshers.
 Personal files are excluded from the definition of Federal records and are not covered by agency records retention schedules.

 Personal files should be maintained separately from agency records.
 Information about private matters and agency business should not be mixed with official business.
-If information about private matters and agency business appears in a single document, the personal information may be deleted or redacted, and the redacted version treated as a federal record.
-The use of a label such as “personal” does not control the status of document in a federal agency.
+If information about private matters and agency business appears in a single document, the personal information may be deleted or redacted, and the redacted version may be treated as a federal record.
+The use of a label such as “personal” does not control the status of documents in a federal agency.

 Although personal files are typically not considered agency records subject to a FOIA request, if an employee has responsive records that they believe to be personal records, these records are reviewed by the employee using NRC Form 510, “Personal Records Checklist,” to determine if the records are personal or agency records.
-If determine that the records are personal, the completed Form 510 and the personal records to the FOIA Privacy Act staff.
+Examples of agency records may include email correspondence to/from a personal email account related to agency business.
+If determined that the records are personal, the employee provides the completed Form 510 and the personal records to the FOIA Privacy Act staff.
 Alternatively, the completed Form 510 and personal records may be retained by the office’s FOIA coordinator.
 The FOIA staff will inform the requester in writing of this determination.
 The personal records must be maintained for 6 years from the date of the NRC’s final response to the requester either by the employee, the office FOIA coordinator, or the FOIA staff.
 For detailed information on FOIA procedures and definitions see MD 3.1.

 02.12 Proprietary Information

 Information obtained from a person outside the federal government that consists of (1) trade secrets, or (2) commercial or financial information, and which the person treats as privileged or confidential.
-Proprietary information that is submitted to the NRC must comply with the document marking and affidavit requirements set forth in subsection (b) of 10 CFR 2.390 in order for the NRC to treat the information as proprietary and withhold from public disclosure.
-Refer to for more information.
+Proprietary information that is submitted to the NRC must comply with the document marking and affidavit requirements set forth in subsection (b) of 10 CFR 2.390, “Public inspections, exemptions, requests for withholding,” in order for the NRC to treat the information as proprietary and withhold from public disclosure.
+Refer to https://usnrc.sharepoint.com/sites/SUNSI (non-Public) for more information.

 02.13 Records